brunomartinspro/GitTf/README.md

 # GitTf
-Fork of the original GitTf in https://archive.codeplex.com/?p=gittf
+Upload of the source code of the original GitTf in https://archive.codeplex.com/?p=gittf